chrplr/PCBS/how-to-solve-problems.md

    Debug: Go step by step through your solution trying to find where you went wrong.
 Programmers call this debugging (in fact, this is all a debugger does).

 >   “The art of debugging is figuring out what you really told your program to do rather than what you thought you told it to do.””
-> -- Andrew Singer
+> --Andrew Singer

    Reassess: Take a step back.
 Look at the problem from another perspective.
 Is there anything that can be abstracted to a more general approach?

 >   “Sometimes we get so lost in the details of a problem that we overlook general principles that would solve the problem at a more general level. […]

 >   The classic example of this, of course, is the summation of a long list of consecutive integers, 1 + 2 + 3 + … + n, which a very young Gauss quickly recognized was simply n(n+1)/2, thus avoiding the effort of having to do the addition.”
-> -- C. Jordan Ball
+> --C. Jordan Ball

 Sidenote: Another way of reassessing is starting anew.
 Delete everything and begin again with fresh eyes.
 I’m serious.
 You’ll be dumbfounded at how effective this is.